 It’s great that you’re paying attention to the changes happening with your body.
 While some might consider it a convenience to lose their period, it can be a signal from your body that something is out of balance.
 The absence, or irregularity, of menstrual periods for three or more consecutive months is known as amenorrhea.
 To your question, your increased physical activity regimen could certainly have something to do with your lack of menstruation.
 Learning more about the loss of periods, related health issues, and its potential relationship with physical activity may help you understand a bit more about your experience and what can be done about it.

 There are two types of amenorrhea: primary and secondary.
 Primary amenorrhea occurs when menses doesn’t begin by age 15, or in the presence of puberty and typical bodily growth.
 Secondary amenorrhea is when a person has their first period, but it stops later on for a particular reason.
-To learn more about amenorrhea in general and potential causes, take a look at Missed period, not pregnant? in the Go Ask Alice! archives.
 Since you mention that you’re highly active though, it may be worth discussing one type of secondary amenorrhea further.
 Athletic amenorrhea is most common amongst athletes participating in sports that have a weight class, such as wrestling, or value endurance or being lean, such as ballet, figure skating, gymnastics, lightweight crew, and running.
 The prevalence of athletic amenorrhea amongst folks who participate in these types of sports can be as much as 69 percent compared to two to five percent in the general population.
 Further compounding the issue, up to 70 percent of athletes don’t consume sufficient calories and nutrients to keep up with their strenuous exercise schedule.
 This is significant to point out, as inadequate energy intake is known to contribute to loss of periods.

 Beyond not menstruating, this and other types of amenorrhea can impact health in other ways.
 It can result in lower estrogen levels and infertility (due to the lack of ovarian development).
 It can also be a factor in unexpected pregnancy, particularly as the menstrual cycle returns (which may trigger premature ovulation — that without contraception, may result in pregnancy).
 Relatedly, individuals assigned female at birth with high levels of physical activity can suffer from Female Athlete Triad syndrome.
 This condition not only results in menstrual irregularity or loss, but energy deficiency and potential bone loss and osteoporosis as well.
 What’s more, those with this syndrome may also be at risk for eating disorders (due to pressures to keep their body lean).